williamgilpin/howto/setup_osx.md

 TeX / MacTeX

-Transmission

 Sublime Text 3

 Fiji / ImageJ
 + [Save As Movie plugin](https://sites.google.com/site/qingzongtseng/save-as-movie)

-Vox music player
-+ Put the ".prefPane" file under `/Users/william/Library/PreferencePanes/VOX Preferences.prefPane` in order to use the media keys
-+ Recent versions of this have ads and other weird stuff going on

 Unarchiver
 + Nice general-purpose GUI utility for opening files

-Backup and Sync (Google)
-+ Have the online Google drive program sync with a local folder (for offline backups)
-+ Designate a different "notes" folder that automatically gets synchronized with online

 Install the google cloud SDK
 + watch out for the `.bash_profile` and `.bash_rc`, these likely need to be checked individually